-Patent drawing or patent illustration is one of the most important elements of patent documents that are submitted to respective patent offices like U.S. Patent Office or EPO.
+Patent drawings or patent illustrations are one of the most important elements of patent documents that are submitted to respective patent offices like United States Patent Office or EPO.
 Though it is not mandatory to include a drawing to your documents still it is prudent.

 - Pencils for Preliminary Sketches

 - Ink drafting pens for drawing ink lines

 - Triangles for making angled lines

 - An optional drafting table